Camel-zy/homework_for_qsc/README.md

 ## Configuration
-Please create a configuration under file `./conf` directory before running.
+Please create a configuration file under the project root directory before running.
 The configuration file can be in JSON, YAML, TOML or INI format.
-This means the file name might be `conf.json`, `conf.yaml`, `conf.toml` or `conf.ini`.
+This means the file name could be `conf.json`, `conf.yaml`, `conf.toml` or `conf.ini`.
 Just pick a format you like best.
 **Please make sure the extension of configuration file is correct!**
 Here is a sample of a YAML format configuration file: